1988 VFL grand final: Background

+In the two meetings between the teams in the regular season, Melbourne defeated Hawthorn by 21 points in round 7, and Hawthorn defeated Melbourne by 69 points in round 17.

 Match summary

-Chris Wittman broke his arm early in the game and played no further part.
-The game was fairly competitive for the first quarter, then Hawthorn completely dominated the game, setting a VFL record for the greatest winning margin in a Grand Final, beating the record it had itself set in the 1983 VFL Grand Final.
-This margin remained a record until Geelong's 119-point defeat of Port Adelaide in the 2007 AFL Grand Final.
-Jason Dunstall kicked 7 goals, Paul Abbott kicked 6 goals and Dermott Brereton kicked 5 goals for the Hawks.
+Hawthorn rover Chris Wittman broke his arm early in the game and played no further part.
+The game was fairly competitive for the first quarter, Hawthorn leading by 17 points at quarter time.
+Hawthorn completely dominated the game thereafter, leading by 49 points by half time, 56 points at three-quarter time, and ultimately winning by 96 points.
+The win set a new VFL record for the greatest winning margin in a grand final, surpassing the record of 83 points which Hawthorn had itself set in 1983.
+This margin remained a record until Geelong's 119-point defeat of Port Adelaide in 2007.

-Melbourne's loss would be followed up by another severe Grand Final loss in 2000, 12 years later, to the tune of 60 points at the hands of Essendon.
-It wouldn't be until 2021 that Melbourne would break its 57-year Grand Final drought against the Western Bulldogs by 74 points.

 The Norm Smith Medal was awarded to Hawthorn defender Gary Ayres for being judged the best player afield, with 22 disposals despite sustaining a fractured cheek bone in the first quarter.
-Ayres nullified dangerous Melbourne player Greg Healy and set up many of the Hawks attacks from the defensive line.
-Jim Stynes was voted best on ground for the Demons.
+Ayres nullified dangerous Melbourne player Greg Healy and set up many of Hawthorn's attacks from the defensive line.
+Jason Dunstall kicked 7 goals, Paul Abbott kicked 6 goals and Dermott Brereton kicked 5 goals for Hawthorn.
+Irish player Jim Stynes, in just his full season of VFL football, was best on ground for Melbourne.

 Hawks coach Alan Joyce, who replaced an ill Allan Jeans for the 1988 season, said: "I have never seen a more awesome, more inspiring passage of play than the 15-minute mark of the second quarter.
 I saw about a dozen Hawthorn players in a wave going down the field.
 It was a human chain, crashing through a desperate opposition and forcing the ball forward."

-In a lesser-known streaker incident, a woman ran completely naked across the ground during the last quarter and was promptly arrested.
+In a lesser-known streaker incident, a woman ran naked across the ground during the last quarter and was promptly arrested.